-An International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC), created in 1973, comprising representatives from the IHO, the Fédération Internationale des Géomètres (FIG) and the International Cartographic Association (ICA) sets the minimum level of knowledge and experience considered necessary for hydrographic surveyors and nautical cartographers, and provides course outlines against which the Board then evaluates and recognizes courses.
-The latest syllabi are contained in IHO publications S-5 - Standards of Competence for Hydrographic Surveyors and S-8 - Standards of Competence for Nautical Cartographers.
+An International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC), created in 1973, comprising representatives from the IHO, the International Federation of Surveyors (FIG) and the International Cartographic Association (ICA) sets the minimum level of knowledge and experience considered necessary for hydrographic surveyors and nautical cartographers, and provides course outlines against which the Board then evaluates and recognizes courses.
+The latest syllabi are contained in IHO publications S-5A and S-5B - Standards of Competence for Category "A" and Category "B" Hydrographic Surveyors and S-8A and S-8B - Standards of Competence for Category "A" and Category "B" Nautical Cartographers.

-A number of Hydrographic Services and other educational institutions in IHO Member States conduct IHO/FIG/ICA accredited courses in hydrographic surveying and in nautical cartography, some of them open to overseas students.
+A number of Hydrographic Services and other educational institutions in IHO Member States conduct FIG/IHO/ICA accredited courses in hydrographic surveying and in nautical cartography, some of them open to overseas students.
 A list of available courses is contained in IHO publication C-47 - Training Courses in Hydrography and Nautical Cartography.
-The IHO also organizes shorter training courses, using IHO capacity building funds, in cooperation with some Member States.
+The IHO also organizes shorter training courses, using IHO capacity building funds, in cooperation with Member States and Industry.
 Training programmes vary in length and content.

-Training is essential for any newly created national Hydrographic Service, whose best strategy is to send personnel to a basic training course (such as those recognized by the

-FIG/IHO/ICA International Board on Standards of Competence), and then to contract the services of an experienced hydrographic surveyor to oversee the fledgling service in its early stages.
+Training is essential for any newly created national Hydrographic Service, whose best strategy is to send personnel to training and education programs (such as those recognized by the FIG/IHO/ICA International Board on Standards of Competence), and then to contract the services of an experienced hydrographic surveyor to oversee the fledgling service in its early stages.